 This collection consists of notecards recording instances of newspaper articles about Abraham Lincoln printed in Illinois from 1831-1865.
 A Works Progress Administration (WPA) group conducted this research circa 1935.

-One of the projects of the Works Progress Administration was the search of a number of Illinois newspapers for articles and entries relating to Abraham Lincoln from 1831 to 1865.
-The staff of the project examined newspapers in several Illinois depositories, including the Chicago Historical Society, the Illinois State Historical Library, the Alton Telegraph Office, the Belleville Public Library, and the Princeton Historical Society.
-The staff focused on the Alton Telegraph, the Alton Courier, the Illinois Journal, the Chicago Tribune, the Chicago Democrat, the Belleville Advocate, the Belleville Tribune, the Bureau County Republican, the Quincy Herald, and the Quincy Whig.
+Franklin Delano Roosevelt founded the Works Progress Administration as a means to create jobs during the Great Depression.
+People were hired to work on specific projects in public works and the arts.
+This project recorded entries of Illinois newspaper articles about Abraham Lincoln during his legislative years in Springfield, Illinois, and his presidency.
+WPA staff looked at newspapers held in the Chicago Historical Society, Illinois State Historical Library, Alton Telegraph Office, and Belleville Public Library.
+Recorded entries were originally published in the Alton Telegraph, the Alton Courier, the Illinois Journal, the Chicago Tribune, the Chicago Democrat, the Belleville Tribune, the Bureau County Republican, the Quincy Herald, and the Quincy Whig, amongst others.

 This collection contains 11,500 notecards recording the bibliographic information of Illinois newspaper articles about Abraham Lincoln from 1831-1865.
 Notecards are 3x5 inches printed on thin paper stock.
 In 1942, the project was put on hold and the card sets were sent to a WPA office in Springfield, Illinois.

 The Illinois State Archives obtained several sets of notecards and sent one set to University of Illinois Professors James G. Randall and Theodore C. Pease.
 The notecards were given to the Illinois State Historical Survey Library in 1953.